Nadeau-Innovations/site/content/post/tesla-bot/index.md

       - number of useful situations will grow exponentially; start small and focused
 - three to five year target is reasonable if scope is focused

+Tesla's AI Day was a big event in the robotics and AI community.
-Every big tech reveal has its partisan commentators that will argue back and forth about the merits of the technology, but it might be timely that Tesla AI Day coincided with the [text message dump from the Twitter v.
+While big tech reveals have their partisan commentators that will argue back and forth about the merits of the technology, but it might be timely that Tesla AI Day coincided with the [text message dump from the Twitter v.
 Elon debacle](https://time.com/6218578/elon-musk-texts-twitter/), because if we ask the question, ***what did you get done this week?***, well, in the case of Tesla, quite a bit.

-There has already been a flood of articles and thoughtpices about the bot, [some salty and negative](https://spectrum.ieee.org/robotics-experts-tesla-bot-optimus), [others pure hype](https://ca.finance.yahoo.com/news/tesla-optimus-robot-change-world-182110412.html?guccounter=1).
+There has already been a flood of articles and thoughtpices about the bot, [some salty and negative](https://spectrum.ieee.org/robotics-experts-tesla-bot-optimus), [others pure hype](https://ca.finance.yahoo.com/news/tesla-optimus-robot-change-world-182110412.html).
-Let's take a more nuanced look at the event and the robot.
+In this article, I want to take a more nuanced look at the event and the robot.

 {{< youtube ODSJsviD_SU >}}

-## The Event
+## The Pledge, the Turn, and the Prestige

-Let start with the elephant in the room: a biped prototype robot was revealed, it appeared to work well enough for a demo, and the hype continues.
+Let start with the elephant in the room: a humanoid robot was promised last year and a humanoid robot was revealed at this event.
+The prototype appeared to work well enough for a demo, and the hype continues.

+{{< video src="reveal.mp4" >}}

-There's no deyning that Tesla AI Day is more than just a tech event; its a markerting and recruitment event.
+There's no deyning that Tesla AI Day is more than just a tech event; it's also a markerting and recruitment event.

 On the financial marketing side, it appears that Elon has impeccable timing, hosting the uplifting event just before [poor Q3 results and other negative news](https://electrek.co/2022/10/04/tesla-tsla-plunges-elon-musk-agrees-buy-twitter/).